Kankoda/LicenseKit/README.md

 # LicenseKit

 LicenseKit lets you protect your software with commercial licenses on major Apple platforms (iOS, macOS, tvOS, watchOS & visionOS).
-You can use it with boths apps and libraries, to require users to purchase a license in order to use your software.
+You can use it with boths apps and libraries, to require a license to use your software.

 LicenseKit lets you define licenses with code, read licenses from plain and encrypted files, validate licenses from an API, and integrate with external services like Gumroad, etc.

 LicenseKit can validate expiration date, platform, bundle ID, tier, environment, features, and much more.
-It also lets you cache licenses to handle temporary connectivity loss, and combine multiple data sources for flexible and thread-safe license validation.
+It lets you cache licenses to handle temporary connectivity loss, and combine multiple data sources for flexible validation.

+## Pricing

+LicenseKit requires a commercial license to be used.
+It's free to start using, using the limited "FREE" license key, and affordable to scale.
+You can purchase a license or try out a free, unlimited trial from the [LicenseKit website][Website].